Datamuseum-DK/R1000.Emulator/README.md

 5. `make`

-6. Wait for who knows how many million simulated instructions and get:
+6. Wait for 4-ish seconds of simulated time and get:

 ```
      R1000-400 IOC SELFTEST 1.3.2